Your savings account is costing you money

-As I’m writing this in February 2018, the interest rate for the Euro zone, which is set by the European Central Bank, is exactly 0.0%.
+For the past years, the interest rate set by the European Central Bank has been close to 0.0%.
 Banks use this number to determine the interest rate on your savings account.
 Mine, at BNP Paribas Fortis, is 0.11%.
 I suggest you check the interest rate of your own savings account.

 Alright, it’s maybe not much, but you’re still earning a bit of money each year, right?
 On the contrary, you’re losing money, or rather purchasing power, because of this thing called inflation.
 Inflation causes prices to go up every year.
-In 2018, the inflation in the Euro zone was around 2%.
-This means that this year, prices will be on average 2% more expensive than last year.
-Another way to look at it is that your current savings are worth about 2% less than last year.
-For the last decade, the inflation has been higher than the interest rate, meaning that you’ve been losing money by keeping it on a savings account.
+The central bank attempts to keep the inflation rate at around 2%.
+They don't always succeed, and at times it's higher, other years a bit lower.
+But on average, you can expect the price of pretty much everything you buy today to be 2% higher than last year.
+Looking at it another way, your current savings are worth about 2% less than last year because of inflation.
+And because inflation has been higher than the interest rate, you’ve been losing money by keeping your savings on a savings account.

 But what can I do, I hear you say?
 I know I could invest my savings, but I know nothing about financial stuff.
 I don’t know anything about the stock market.
 Nor do I have the time, or the interest, to follow my investments every day and sell before I lose all my money.